Schmidt sting pain index: Level 2

-Pain Level 3
+Level 3

 Most insects that are characterized as having a pain level of 3 are wasps, including the neotropical red paper wasp, the red-headed paper wasp, and Klug's velvet ant (a wingless wasp and not a true ant).
 The duration of the sting pain can range anywhere from one minute (such as the sting of the red paper wasp) to half an hour (such as the sting of the velvet ant).
 Wasp venom uniquely contains kinin.
 One of the kinins found in wasp venom, "polistes kinin 3", is found to lead to similar effects on smooth musculature and circulation as bradykinin.

-Some ants are also rated at a Pain Level 3, including the giant bull ant and the Maricopa harvester ant.
-Schmidt considered the sting of the Maricopa harvester ant as having a pain level of 3, describing it as such: "After eight unrelenting hours of drilling into that ingrown toenail, you find the drill wedged into the toe."
+Some ants are also rated at a pain level 3, including the giant bull ant and the Maricopa harvester ant.
+Schmidt considered the sting of the Maricopa harvester ant to have a pain level of 3, describing it as such: "After eight unrelenting hours of drilling into that ingrown toenail, you find the drill wedged into the toe."

-Pain Level 4
+Level 4

-Pain Level 4 is the highest level in the Schmidt sting pain index.
-Schmidt's original index rated only one such example, the sting of the bullet ant, as a 4.
-Schmidt described the sting as "pure, intense, brilliant pain...like walking over flaming charcoal with a three-inch nail embedded in your heel."
+Pain level 4 is the highest level in the Schmidt sting pain index.
+Schmidt's original index rated only one such example, the sting of the bullet ant Paraponera clavata, as a 4.
+He wrote, "Paraponera clavata stings induced immediate, excruciating pain and numbness to pencil-point pressure, as well as trembling in the form of a totally uncontrollable urge to shake the affected part."
+In a later work, he described the sting as "pure, intense, brilliant pain...like walking over flaming charcoal with a three-inch nail embedded in your heel."
 The bullet ant's venom primarily contains poneratoxin, a paralyzing neurotoxic peptide.

 Schmidt later gave the sting of a tarantula hawk species, Pepsis grossa, a rating of a 4, which he described as "blinding, fierce [and] shockingly electric", though the duration of pain from the sting is short-lived, lasting only approximately five minutes.
 The composition of tarantula hawk venom is unknown.

-Schmidt also later rated the sting of a species of warrior wasp as a 4, describing it as "Torture.
+Schmidt also later rated the sting of Synoeca septentrionalis as a 4, describing it as "Torture.
 You are chained in the flow of an active volcano.
 Why did I start this list?", saying the pain lasts up to two hours.